tasosxak/nectar-lang/README.md

    read "Give me a number: ",x
 ```
 Prints out the message "Give me a number" and waits for input.
 When the user gives an input and press the enter button,this
 command assigns the input to the variable `x`.
-The command must be assignment, print,read, expression.

 * **if statement**:
 ```swift